PawseySC/Reframe-MPI-Stress-Tests/tests/slurm/README.md

 ### `gpu_affinity_job_packing_check`

 Analogous to `gpu_affinity_array_check`, except now the job utilises job packing via job steps.
 The code following `THESE OPTIONS ARE SITE/SYSTEM-SPECIFIC AND NEED TO BE SET` needs to be set.
 All job options can be modified, as can the test parameter `job_config`, which sets the number of nodes, the number of GPUs per node for each of the two job steps, and the number of GPUs per task.

+### `gpu_accounting_check`

+This test checks that SLURM accounting is being calculated corectly on GPU nodes.
+It runs a simple job which simply sleeps for a certain amount of time (default 3 minutes) and then check that the accounting from `sacct` matches what it should given the job's resource allocation request.